ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ## Known issues

-While the tables nesting functionality is fully functional, it is not yet supported with some output features.
+While the table nesting functionality is fully functional, it is not yet supported with some output features.
 Feel free to upvote 👍&nbsp; these issues on GitHub if they are important for you:

 * [#9474](https://github.com/ckeditor/ckeditor5/issues/9474) &ndash; The `.docx` file generated with the [Export to Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html) feature will not open properly if it contains nested tables.
 * [#9475](https://github.com/ckeditor/ckeditor5/issues/9475) &ndash; The Markdown code generated with the {@link features/autoformat Markdown output} feature will not properly render code for nested tables.